yyjhao/docSum/report/report.md

 With the graph, we can then compute the probability of ideas flowing to a sentence with the PageRank _(@page1999pagerank)_ algorithm.
-Then we can rank the sentences with their PageRank score and aggregate the top few non- overlapping sentences as the summary.
+Then we can rank the sentences with their PageRank score and aggregate the top few non-overlapping sentences as the summary.

 # Algorithm